-Established over 20 years ago, Carson McDowell’s Environmental Law Team provides both contentious and non-contentious advice to clients on all aspects of environmental risk and regulation.
-The team provides environmental law advice from the formulation of planning applications and environmental statements, to post permission Pollution Prevention and Control Permits and ultimately, the defence and instigation of environmental judicial reviews.
+Established over 20 years ago, Carson McDowell’s environmental law team provides both contentious and non-contentious advice to clients on all aspects of environmental risk and regulation.
+The team provides environmental law advice from the formulation of planning applications and environmental statements, to post permission pollution prevention, control permits, and ultimately the defence and instigation of environmental judicial reviews.
 The team is also responsible for bringing the first challenges to area plans of its type in Europe, premised on the requirements of the Strategic Environmental Assessment Directive and the first Habitats Directive judicial review in Northern Ireland.

 What we do: